olegknyazev/GameTablesDocs/reference/data_types.md

 C# types: [Enum](https://docs.microsoft.com/en-us/dotnet/api/system.enum) and derived classes.
 Usually declared using the `enum` keyword.

 ### Asset References
-Sometimes one Prefab or Scriptable Object references another.
-To set up such a property from a spreadsheet, just write the name of the referenced Prefab.
-The referenced Prefab is searched for in the same folder where Game Tables looks for the target object (the object whose property is being processed).
+A property can reference another asset—a Prefab, ScriptableObject, Material, Texture, AudioClip, or any other [Object](https://docs.unity3d.com/ScriptReference/Object.html).
+To set up such a property from a spreadsheet, just write the name of the referenced asset.
+The asset is searched for in the same folder where Game Tables looks for the target object (the object whose property is being processed).
 This folder is controlled by [Search Path]({{ site.baseurl }}{% link reference/inspector.md %}#search-path).

 | As with [Prefab Names]({{ site.baseurl }}{% link reference/header_format.md %}#prefab-name), asset references should be simple names without any hierarchy.
 It means that you cannot, for example, specify "Explosions / BigOne" as reference, you have to write just "BigOne" (which may be ambiguous).
 So you have to either give more specific names to assets or set a more restrictive *Search Path*. |